in association with Yayasan Mitra Aziziyah Sejahtera

 IndoAustay offers exchange programs for Australian students in Years 10 and 11 to study in Indonesia (Northbound Exchange) and for Indonesian students at the same level to study in Australia (Southbound Exchange).

 This page contains general information about the secondary student exchange program.
-For more detailed information, see the Forthcoming Student Exchange page.
+For more detailed and up to date information on the current exchange please follow the link at the bottom of this page.

 About the Exchange

 The Exchange is expected to enhance Australian students’ insight into an Asian culture at an influential stage in their scholastic and civic development, as well serving as a huge incentive to advance their Indonesian language studies.

 The exchanges are country-to-country, not family-to-family or school-to-school, and immerse the students in the family, school and cultural life of the host country.
 Exposure to the language occurs naturally and continuously.